headforwards-spd/headforwards-website/src/pages/info-pages/mobbing.md

     isTwoColumns: true
     type: image-copy-component
     title: Clients are welcome
+    content:
+      - type: markdown
         text: >-
           Mobbing gets even better when clients are involved, whether they’re visiting Headforwards in person, or videoconferencing in from their site.

           The whole team comes to know each other, and everyone feels aligned and motivated to deliver a great product.
 It all makes for a strong working partnership – something Headforwards strives to build with every client.
   - quote: >-
       Most of our mobs include developers from the client’s end.
 It’s much easier to collaborate and solve problems as they appear.